A Bible Study by Jack Kelley

 The sun rose above him as he passed Peniel, and he was limping because of his hip.
 Therefore to this day the Israelites do not eat the tendon attached to the socket of the hip, because the socket of Jacob’s hip was touched near the tendon.
 (Gen 32:22-31)

-After 20 years with his uncle Laban in Paddan Aram, Jacob is coming back to the land that would one day bear his name.
+After 20 years with his uncle Laban in Paddan Aram, Jacob was coming back to the land that would one day bear his name.
 Sending his two wives, their two handmaidens, his eleven sons (Benjamin wasn’t born yet) and all their possessions across the river, Jacob stayed behind to spend the night alone, or so he thought.

 A man showed up at dusk and wrestled with Jacob all night long.
 The match would have ended in a draw at daybreak if the man hadn’t dislocated Jacob’s hip just by touching it.
 Maybe that’s when it dawned on Jacob.
 His opponent had disabled him with just a touch so this wasn’t any ordinary man.
 That meant he could have ended the match any time he wanted to.
 He’d let it go on all night for a reason.
 Who was this guy?

-It’s interesting that God was willing to wrestle all night long.
+It’s interesting that God was willing to wrestle Jacob all night long.
 Anyone else that powerful would have crushed and humiliated his opponent, ending the match quickly without breaking a sweat.
-But God in His great love doesn’t want defeated subjects.
+But God in His great love for us doesn’t want defeated subjects.
 He’ll allow us to struggle for as long as it takes for us to realize just how much better off we’ll be after we willingly submit.

 In giving him a new name, God said that Jacob has struggled with God and men and has overcome.
 This is a prophecy of the future and is not indicative of the past or present.
 It’s a promise for a time still coming when Israel will finally emerge victorious from its long night of struggle.